tijme/not-your-average-web-crawler/latest/_sources/options_callbacks.rst.txt

 Before request start
 ~~~~~~~~~~~~~~~~~~~~

-Can be used to run some code after the request started executing.
+Can be used to run some code before the request starts executing.
 It receives two arguments, :class:`nyawc.Queue`, which contains all the items currently in the queue (also finished items) and :class:`nyawc.QueueItem`, which is the item (request/response pair) in the queue that will now be executed.

 -  By returning ``CrawlerActions.DO_SKIP_TO_NEXT``, this queue\_item (request/response pair) will be skipped.
 -  By returning ``CrawlerActions.DO_STOP_CRAWLING``, the crawler will stop crawling entirely.